peshalnepal/Computer-vision-projects/Featuredetectors/README.md

 - ### **Feature Description:**
   Feature description usually use two steps.
 First step is to find the orientation of the image and second steps include finding the descriptor.
   - ### Orientation assignment:
     SURF uses Haar wavelet response to determine orientation.
 Circle of Radius **6s** is taken around the keypoints.
-Horizontal and vertical filter of size **4s** was used across the matrix which lies inside the circle of radius **6s**.
+Horizontal and vertical filter of size **4s** is used across the matrix which lies inside the circle of radius **6s**.
 These two filters represent the wavelet transform across the row and column of the image.
 The output of these filter gives horizontal and vertical wavelet response.
 To decrease computational time, for a larger value of **s**, Integral images are used which only use six operations to compute the response in the x or y direction at any scale.
 Each output is weighted by Gaussian value with a sigma of **2.5s**.

     ![Horizontal and vertical wavelets](photos/for_documentation/haarwavelets.png)